Rowe-AndersonHu1/EAS-Project/README.md

 # EAS-Project
-A website I created for an Earth Science assignment that tracks all the views on the website and how many times each page is looked at
+A website that tracks website views, page views, and teaches about planet formation

 Languages Used: Javascript, HTML, CSS